WHua0/Midterm/readme.md

     + https://github.com/WHua0/Midterm/blob/master/app/plugins/showfiles/__init__.py
     + LBYL in execute
       + Method will return if the file does not pass the csvfilechecker method, or else will run through its code.
-    + EAFP in execute
+    + EAFP in execute for Exception
-      + Method tries to the obtain a list of filenames from a directory, but handles exception and returns if cannot.
+      + Method tries to the obtain a list of filenames from a directory, but handles Exception and returns if cannot.
 Otherwise, method continues to run through its code.
 8. plugin: deletecalculation
     + https://github.com/WHua0/Midterm/blob/master/app/plugins/deletecalculation/__init__.py
-    + EAFP in execute
+    + EAFP in execute for ValueError
       + Method tries to convert input into an integer, but handles ValueError if it cannot.
     + LBYL in execute
-      + If the try passes, method checks if the input is a valid index number in the dataframe, else prints "Index out of range."
+      + If the try passes, method checks if the input is a valid index number in the dataframe, or else method method prints "Index out of range."
 9. plugin: filemanager
     + https://github.com/WHua0/Midterm/blob/master/app/plugins/filemanager/__init__.py
     + LBYL in execute
       +  If total number of parameters provided == 2, filemanager.CSVCommands(csvcommand, filename) will run, or else the method prints "incorrect number of inputs".
 10.  commandhandler
       + https://github.com/WHua0/Midterm/blob/master/app/commandhandler/__init__.py
-      + EAFP in CommandHandler.excute_command(self, command_name)
+      + EAFP in CommandHandler.excute_command(self, command_name) for KeyError
         + Method tries to execute command_name, and handles KeyError if command_name does not exist.
 11. app
     + https://github.com/WHua0/Midterm/blob/master/app/__init__.py
     + LPYL in configure_logging
-      + TBD
+      + If logging.conf exists, method configures logging settings, or else method configures basic logging settings.
     + LPYL in load_plugins
-      + TBD
+      + Method checks if module is a package.
+If yes, method tries the below, or else passes.
-    + EAFP in load_plugins for ImpportError
+    + EAFP in load_plugins for ImportError
-      + TBD
+      + Method tries to import the package, and handles ImportError if it cannot.
     + EAFP in register_plugins for TypeError
-      + TBD
+      + Method tries the below, and handles TypeError if it cannot.
     + LPYL in register_plugins
-      + TBD
+      + If current item is a subclass of Command, method tries commandhandler.register(plugin_name, plugin_module).